Art & Music Class Descriptions

 Topics in this Series: Missing from the Museum (Quarter 1), The Computer Caper (Quarter 2), Pocketing the Prized Jewels (Quarter 3), and Brazen Bank Robbery (Quarter 4).
 There is a class supply fee of $20.00 due payable to the instructor on the first day for the class RPG materials, printing, props, and investigation folders.

-Drawing for Fun: Fantastical Figures (11AM)
+Drawing for Fun: Playful Portraits (11AM)

-Quarter 3: Starts on January 15, 2025
+Quarter 4: Starts on March 19, 2025

 Class Time: 11:00 am Duration: 55 min